canonical/inference-snaps-cli/README.md

 ```

 This prints a machine-readable summary of the host system.
-The output format can be changed to JSON by setting `--format=json`.

 Errors and warnings are printed as standard errors.
 This allows piping the output to another application.